docploy/site/docploy/docs/components/callout.md

 description: Use a Callout to bring attention to important information
 ---

-You can add a callout to emphasize information that breaks the flow of the page.
+You can add a `callout` to add emphasis to important information on a page.

 ## Add the Callout

-Here is an example of using the callout:
+Here is an example of using the `callout`:

 ```yaml
 {% callout